Skrylar/ImpromptuModular/README.md

 ![IM](res/img/WriteSeq64.jpg)

 A four channel 64-step writable sequencer module.
-This sequencer is based on Write-Seq-32, both of which share many of the same functionalities.
-Write-Seq-64 has dual clock inputs (each controls a pair of channels).
-This sequencer is more versatile than Write-Seq-32 since each channel has its own step position and maximum number of steps.
+This sequencer is based on WriteSeq32 (above), both of which share many of the same functionalities.
+Familiarity with WriteSeq32 is strongly recommended.
+This sequencer is more versatile than Write-Seq-32 since each channel has its own step position and maximum number of steps (length).
 Sequences of different lengths can be created, with different starting points.
+A fifth channel is available to be used as a staging area.

+WriteSeq64 has dual clock inputs, where each controls a pair of channels.
+When no wire is connected to **CLOCK 3,4**, **CLOCK 1,2** is used internally as the clock for channels 3 and 4.

 Ideas: The first part of the famous [Piano Phase](https://en.wikipedia.org/wiki/Piano_Phase) piece by Steve Reich can be easily programmed into the sequencer by entering the twelve notes into channel 1 with a keyboard, setting STEPS to 12, copy-pasting channel 1 into channel 3, and then driving each clock input with two LFOs that have ever so slightly different frequencies.
 Exercise left to the reader!

-Here are some specific details on elements of the faceplate which differ compared to Write-Seq-32.
-Familiarity with Write-Seq-32 is strongly recommended.

-* **Chan**: Four channels available, with a fifth channel that can be used as a staging area.

-* **Gate LED and CV display**: Status of the gate and CV of the currently selected step.

-* **Steps**: Sets the number of steps for the currently selected sequence (sequence length).
-Each channel can have different lengths.
-This value is included as part of a copy-paste operation.

-* **Reset input/button**: Repositions all channels to their first step.
-A rising edge triggered at 1V will be detected as a reset.
-Pending pastes are also cleared.

-* **Clock 1,2**: Clock signal for channels 1 and 2.

-* **Clock 3,4**: Clock signal for channels 3 and 4.
-If no wire is connected, _Clock 1,2_ is used internally for channels 3 and 4.